brianshih1/mini-key-value-db/mdbook/src/chapter_5/deadlock_detection.md

 txnB: [ waitingPush { txn: txnA, dependents: [] } ]
 txnC: [ waitingPush { txn: txnB, dependents: [] } ]
 ```

-TxnA queries for its dependents and adds it to its waitingPush
+After txnA's waitingPush is in `txnB`, TxnA queries for its dependents and adds it to the waitingPush

 ```
 txnA: [ waitingPush { txn: txnC, dependents: [] } ]